 Providers must remain consistent in their practices with Molina's medical record documentation guidelines.
-Medical records are maintained and should include the following information:
+Medical records are maintained and should include but not limited to the following information.
+All medical records should contain:

-- Each page in the record contains the patient's name or ID number. - Member name, date of birth, sex, marital status, address, employer, home and work telephone numbers, and emergency contact - Legible signatures and credentials of Provider and other staff Members within a paper chart - All Providers who participate in the Member's care - Information about services delivered by these Providers - A problem list that describes the Member's medical and behavioral health conditions - Presenting complaints, diagnoses, and treatment plans, including follow-up visits and referrals to other Providers - Prescribed medications, including dosages and dates of initial or refill prescriptions - Medication reconciliation within 30 days of an inpatient discharge should include evidence of current and discharge medication reconciliation and the date performed. - Allergies and adverse reactions (or notation that none are known) - Documentation that Advance Directives, Power of Attorney and Living Will have been discussed with Member, and a copy of Advance Directives when in place - Past medical and surgical history, including physical examinations, treatments, preventive services and risk factors - Treatment plans that are consistent with diagnosis - A working diagnosis that is recorded with the clinical findings - Pertinent history for the presenting problem - Pertinent physical exam for the presenting problem
+- The patient's name or ID number on each page in the record. - The patient's name, date of birth, sex, marital status, address, employer, home and work telephone numbers, and emergency contact - Legible signatures and credentials of the Provider and other staff Members within a paper chart - A list of all Providers who participate in the Member's care - Information about services that are delivered by these Providers - A problem list that describes the Member's medical and behavioral health conditions - Presenting complaints, diagnoses, and treatment plans, including follow-up visits and referrals to other Providers - Prescribed medications, including dosages and dates of initial or refill prescriptions - Medication reconciliation within 30 days of an inpatient discharge with evidence of current and discharge medication reconciliation and the date performed. - Allergies and adverse reactions (or notation that none are known) - Documentation that shows Advance Directives, Power of Attorney and Living Will have been discussed with Member, and a copy of Advance Directives when in place - Past medical and surgical history, including physical examinations, treatments, preventive services and risk factors - Treatment plans that are consistent with diagnosis - A working diagnosis that is recorded with the clinical findings - Pertinent history for the presenting problem

-- Lab and other diagnostic tests that are ordered as appropriate by the Provider - Clear and thorough progress notes that state the intent for all ordered services and treatments - Notations regarding follow-up care, calls or visits.
-The specific time of return is noted in weeks, months or as needed, included in the next preventative care visit when appropriate - Notes from consultants if applicable - Up-to-date immunization records and documentation of appropriate history - All staff and Provider notes are signed physically or electronically with either name or initials - All entries are dated - All abnormal lab/imaging results show explicit follow up plan(s) - All ancillary services reports - Documentation of all emergency care provided in any setting - Documentation of all hospital admissions, inpatient and outpatient, including the hospital discharge summaries, hospital history and physicals and operative report - Labor and Delivery Record for any child seen since birth - A signed document stating with whom protected health information may be shared.
+- Pertinent physical exam for the presenting problem - Lab and other diagnostic tests that are ordered as appropriate by the Provider - Clear and thorough progress notes that state the intent for all ordered services and treatments - Notations regarding follow-up care, calls or visits that include the specific time of return is noted in weeks, months or as needed, included in the next preventative care visit when appropriate - Notes from consultants as applicable - Up-to-date immunization records and documentation of appropriate history - All staff and Provider notes are signed physically or electronically with either name or initials - All entries are dated - All abnormal lab/imaging results show explicit follow up plan(s) - All ancillary services reports - Documentation of all emergency care provided in any setting - Documentation of all hospital admissions and follow-up care, inpatient and outpatient care, including hospital discharge summaries, hospital history and physicals and operative report - Labor and Delivery Record for any child seen since birth - A signed document stating with whom protected health information may be shared.